Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "Sir, that was three months ago.
 Why am I just hearing about it now?"

 "No one could be conclusively identified in the dark.
 And, there's the unresolved matter of a stolen vehicle."

 "Sir, as I understand the situation, a truck was found unlocked and was…borrowed.
-From what I heard, it was returned and secured in accordance with post regulations, like it should've been before it was found."
-I said, carefully choosing my words.
+From what I heard it was returned and secured in accordance with post regulations, like it should've been before it was found."
+I had to carefully choose my words.

 "Because you adapted to the situation, most of the company reached the rally point in record time, and it's the primary reason why no disciplinary actions could be taken against you, or first squad.
 Keep that in mind during this exercise."

 "Yes sir."
-I said, relieved that no one would be punished for our adaptability.
+I was relieved that no one would be punished for our adaptability.
 In fact, it was our adaptability that saved us from punishment.

-"Platoon sergeants, make sure you and your squad leaders have their compasses.
+"Platoon sergeants, make sure you and your squad leaders have compasses.
 Squad leaders will be responsible for the location of their men at all times.
 Don't let anyone get lost this time.
-Sergeant Webber, first squad has ammo duty.
+Staff Sergeant Webber, first squad has ammo duty.
 Take your squad to the arms room and draw your weapons.
 The armorers have already fitted your M16's with the grenade launcher.
-The company will use first squad's weapons for the M203 familiarization fire.
+The company will use you weapons for the M203 familiarization fire.
 Fall out."
 Captain Ibanez said.